 Courses offered by Amanda Mitchison

-Amanda was a Royal Literary Fund Writing Fellow at the University of the West of England (UWE) from 2016-18 and devised an instructional booklet on good writing for the social work and social science students.
-In 2018, she started up a new RLF fellowship post in the School of Law and Politics at Cardiff University.
-Here she has held various workshops for third year law students, for taught Masters and has also for PhD students.
-She also continues to teach part time at UWE where she holds writing skills seminars for small groups of foundation students.
+Amanda was a Royal Literary Fund Writing Fellow at the University of the West of England (UWE) from 2016-18 and devised instructional booklets on writing techniques for the social work, psychology, philosophy and social science student.
+She continues today to teach writing across the university.
+In 2018, Amanda started up a new RLF fellowship post in the School of Law and Politics at Cardiff University where she has held workshops for third year law students, for taught Masters and for PhD students.
+She is also an RLF advisory fellow, mentoring new RLF writing fellows.